Las Vegas Sign Wedding

 - Wedding or vow renewal ceremony at the famous Welcome to Las Vegas Sign

-- Bride’s bouquet of 12 fresh roses or Carnations in your choice of red, white, pink & purple
+- Bride’s bouquet of 12 fresh roses or Carnations in your choice of red, white, ivory or pink

 - Groom’s boutonnière